The ultimate guide to the world's theme parks

 Air at Alton TowersLast updated by Nick on Friday, September 20, 2013 12:01

 Submitted by Nick on Monday, May 28, 2012 18:45

 Key informationOur rating:

 Mar 16, 2002

-Opened in 2002 at a cost of £12 million, Air was the world's first B&M Flying Coaster.
+Opened in 2002 at a cost of £12 million, Air was Europe's first B&M Flying Coaster.
 Following in the footsteps of Nemesis and Oblivion, the ride continued Alton Towers' tradition of building "first-of-a-kind" roller coasters.